 Any questions must be submitted in writing at least three clear working days in advance of the meeting.

-Please note that, in line with pre-election restrictions, any questions relating to the Batley East Ward and By-Election issues will not be received.
+Please note that in line with pre-election rules, questions relating to the Batley East Ward and By-Election issues will not be heard.